b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 Have you ever been to a football stadium?
 A concert?
 An international airport?
 Some kind of convention?
 Have you stood in a group of humans counting five hundred or more?
 Imagine being one of *two million* people, ready to engage in hand-to-hand combat.
 It's unusual for modern people to be in a group greater than ten thousand, as were [the size of Moroni's battalions](https://www.churchofjesuschrist.org/study/scriptures/bofm/morm/6?lang=eng&id=p11-p16#p11).
 Now imagine walking to the parking lot from the stadium after the ball game ends.
 It would take you *hours* to walk the distance of a quarter-mile.

 Do you see a logistical problem here?
 If your battalion is greater than, say, three hundred people, the fight is going to be akin to waiting in line for there to be a large enough gap for you to even swing your weapon.
 After standing in the crowd for four hours dodging enemy arrows raining down on you, you can approach the frontline, and climb over the growing pile of maimed bodies at the single line of conflict.
-Backing out of this hypothetical, envision these 7 million bodies just vanishing without a trace.
+Backing out of this hypothetical, now envision these 7 million bodies just vanishing without a trace.

 Sounds to me like it *might just be* made up.